Skip to content

 Type Fields

-hello version, container, capabilities
+hello protocol_version, guest_version, container, capabilities

 notify summary, body, urgency, actions (optional), app_name (optional)